ronhe/rn-webview-rpc/README.md

 library into an easy-to-use package.

-For example, the snippet below allows opening a native alert that lets the user to choose the background color of the html web page.
+For example, the snippet below allows opening a native alert that lets the user to choose the background color of an html web page.

 ```javascript
 // App.js